Clanwarz-zz/OKlib/README.md

     });
     function main(OKlib){
         //Your code goes here
+        //use lib functions now with OKlib.functionName()
     }
 });
 ```

 ## Build

-If you want to build the documentation files follow the next steps
+If you want to build the documentation files follow these steps

 ### Install [documentation.js](https://github.com/documentationjs/documentation)